Coronavirus (COVID-19) Prevention

 Enjoy a quick bite to eat or a sit down meal at the Ginkgo Restaurant & Cafe.
 LEARN MORE

 The Morton Arboretum is a living museum, kept beautiful and healthy for research, enjoyment, and learning.
 Read information on how to prepare for a visit and on what is allowed to bring on the grounds.
-We ask all visitors to help the Arboretum continue nurturing the exhibits, grounds, trees, and plants in our care.
+We ask all guests to help the Arboretum continue nurturing the exhibits, grounds, trees, and plants in our care.
 LEARN MORE

 Museums for All

 The Morton Arboretum is proud to participate in the Museums for All program.
 Any visitor with a state-issued EBT card (also known as a LINK card) is eligible for a special admission rate of $1.
 LeaRn more

 Each spring and fall, Ed Hedborn, manager of plant records, reports on what’s blooming or in color throughout the season. learn more

 Bike nine miles of paved roads that wind through the magnificent tree collections.
 Hop on a bicycle, and explore our expansive grounds in a new and adventurous way all year-round, weather permitting.
 LEARN MORE

 Many guests prefer to hike throughout The Morton Arboretum because it lets them experience nature up close, in new and intimate ways.
 The Arboretum maintains trails just for hiking, or walking, or strolling—for the express purpose of allowing people a serene experience among the trees.
 LEARN MORE